apollo

 caution

-MEPHENTERMINE to be taken with caution, especially if you have a history of liver diseases/conditions.
-The dose may have to be adjusted by your doctor.
+Mephentermine to be taken with caution, especially if you have a history of liver diseases/conditions.
+Your doctor may adjust the dose or prescribe a suitable alternative based on your condition.

 • Safety Warning